NERC-CEH/fdri-ontology/doc/emf.md

 An `fdri:EnvironmentalMonitoringFacility` may have:

+* A type (an `fdri:EnvironmentalMonitoringFacilityType`) indicating the class of facilities that the instance belongs to.
+This can be used on subclasses to distinguish between different kinds of platform, or to indicate the class of device that a sensor belongs to.
 * Any number of parts, each of which is another `fdri:EnvironmentalMonitoringFacility`, enabling the construction of a part-whole hierarchy (e.g. a site hosts one or more stations, and each station has one or more platforms on which sensors may be deployed).
 * A flag that indicates that the facility is a mobile platform.
 * A range of geo-spatial properties for specifying the location, boundary or bounding box of a static facility.
 These properties are described in more detail in [Notes on Geo-Spatial Resources](geospatial.md)
  * A specified period of operation
  * Any nubmer of related parties.
 Each related party is a person or organsiation with some form of responsibility for the facility.
 The nature of that responsibility is conveyed by the `fdri:RelatedPartyRole`
-* A type indicating the class of facilities that the instance belongs to.
-This can be used on subclasses to distinguish between different kinds of platform, or to indicate the class of device that a sensor belongs to.
 * Any number of related `fdri:EnvironmentalDomain` concepts listing the domains of the environment monitored by the facility.
 * Any number of related `iop:Variable`s listing the specific variables observed by the facility.
 * Any number of related `sosa:Feature`s listing the environmental features monitored by the facility.